waitzShigoto/kc_blog/content/en/2022-02-15-android-adb-wifi-note.markdown

 ---
 layout: post
+title: >-
-title: "Embrace Wireless: A Guide to Using ADB for Wireless Connection to Android Devices!"
+  Embrace Wireless: A Guide to Using ADB for Wireless Connection to Android Devices!
-date: 2022-02-15 13:46:32 +0800
+date: '2022-02-15 13:46:32 +0800'
 image: others/adb_wifi.png
-tags: [Android,adb]
+tags:
+  - ADB
+  - Android
-categories: Android教學
+categories: AndroidDev
+excerpt: >-
-excerpt: "This article teaches you how to use ADB to connect to Android devices via Wi-Fi, freeing you from the hassle of cables and making development and testing easier."
+  This article teaches you how to use ADB to connect to Android devices via Wi-Fi, freeing you from the hassle of cables and making development and testing easier.
 ---

 ## Introduction